Why Plaintiffs Should Fund A Nursing Home Neglect Case With Lawsuit Loans

 - Legal Bills

-When nursing home neglect plaintiffs end up applying for lawsuit loans through Delta Settlement Funding, most of them report that the help they got through that loan was immeasurable.
+When nursing home neglect plaintiffs end up applying for lawsuit loans through Rapid Lawsuit Funding, most of them report that the help they got through that loan was immeasurable.
 The nursing home industry in America is not just worth millions of dollars.
 When you consider all of the staff and resources necessary (including the property values of the nursing homes themselves), the total value of the nursing home industry operating in the United States is more than 1.75 BILLION dollars.
 And with that kind of money behind them, the nursing home industry has a lot of power to fight the cases brought against them.

 Lawyers for nursing home neglect defendants are well aware that plaintiffs are financially unmatched before they enter the courtroom, and that’s something they have no trouble using to their advantage.
 The defendant’s lawyers will do everything humanly and legally possible to ensure the trial is drawn out as long as possible.
 The end goal is to make the plaintiff eventually run out of money and be forced to take any settlement the nursing home offers.